appventure-nush/HospitalApp/transcript.md

   - Inform **Circulating Nurse** to turn of all medical gases supply to OT and induction room
   - Transfer patient onto trolley and evacuate patient to Assembly area accompanied by Scrub Nurse
 - If patient cannot be evacuated:
-  - Cover patient in ‘fire blanket’ (R2 exit lobby/M5 prep room)
+  - Cover patient in 'fire blanket' (R2 exit lobby/M5 prep room)
   - Ensure patient ventilated and anaesthetised
   - Take torchlight (In anaesthesia machine drawer)